mamedev/mame/docs/source/techspecs/luareference.rst

 field.mask (read-only)
     Bits in the I/O port corresponding to this field. field.defvalue (read-only)
-    The field’s default value
+    The field’s default value.
 field.minvalue (read-only)
-    For analog fields, the field’s minimal allowed value; for digital fields, nil. field.maxvalue (read-only)
+    The minimum allowed value for analog fields, or nil for digital fields. field.maxvalue (read-only)
-    For analog fields, the field’s maximal allowed value; for digital fields, nil. field.sensitivity (read-only)
+    The maximum allowed value for analog fields, or nil for digital fields. field.sensitivity (read-only)
-    The sensitivity or gain for analog fields field.way (read-only)
+    The sensitivity or gain for analog fields. field.way (read-only)
     The number of directions allowed by the restrictor plate/gate for a digital joystick, or zero (0) for other inputs.